nuwani-palihawadana/smimodel/README.md

 functions are designed to have a similar syntax and output format for convenient usage and interchangeability.

-#### Additional Functionalities (experimental):
+#### Additional Functionalities:

 Furthermore, the smimodel package provides functions to generate prediction intervals to estimate uncertainty of the point forecasts produced by the SMI model and given benchmark models in time series forecasting problems.
-The classical *Block Bootstrap* method and a novel method named *Conformal Bootstrap*, which is a natural integration of bootstrap and classical split conformal prediction (the link to a reference working paper will be added here in due course), are implemented as prediction interval generation methods through a general online updating procedure as introduced by Wang and Hyndman (2024) (<https://arxiv.org/pdf/2410.13115>).
+The classical *Block Bootstrap* method and a novel method named *Conformal Bootstrap*, which is a natural integration of block bootstrap and classical split conformal prediction, are implemented as prediction interval generation methods through a general online updating procedure as introduced by Wang and Hyndman (2024) (<https://arxiv.org/pdf/2410.13115>).